(This version 22/10/23 replaces articles 10, 11 & 18/10/23) and will be updated as further information becomes available)

 We were told on 10th October that this development will be managed by Tuath Housing, an Approved Housing Body that manages a number of social housing projects around the country.

 What will happen after three years?
+[Latest commentary 28/02/24]

 The official line is that the "use of Rapid Build Homes to temporarily house people fleeing Ukraine allows the Government to pilot this type of accommodation to determine the best use of the planned units into the future.
 It will be possible then to see if the units are suitable for social housing, student accommodation or for other uses".

 However the reality is that nobody can say as of now.
 The Government could extend emergency legislation.
 However without further emergency legislation this housing could not stay in situ once it lapses.
 The Development Plan would need to be altered by a vote of Councillors to change the zoning of the land to residential, or else the housing would have to be redesignated as social housing.
-Normally a social housing plan requires a public consultation phase and a vote of Councillors, but from now until 2024 the Government has put in place plans to fast-track social housing without it going to a "Part 8" vote.
+Normally a social housing plan requires a public consultation phase and a vote of Councillors, but from 2023 until later 2024 the Government has put in place plans to fast-track social housing without it going to a "Part 8" vote.
 If I did have a vote I would have serious concerns long term about any type of permanent housing at this site, private or public.
 Especially with 8-11,000 homes planned in Clonburris and the fact that successive Governments have let the centre of Dublin city disintegrate when it needs revitalisation and a population influx close to the city centre.

 Secondly, local residents living in the immediate area need traffic disruption kept to a minimum and SDCC needs to consider putting additional measures in place.